ibm-cloud-architecture/tutorial-vpc-3tier-networking/WebApp.md

 ```
 **Configure `HyperDB`**

 Copy the sample `HyperDB` configuration file `db-config.php` to the WordPress installation folder.
 HyperDB uses this file to specify several servers.
-One as the `master` server for write queries and several `slaves` for read queries.
+One as the `source` server for write queries and several `replicas` for read queries.
 ```
 cp ~/hyperdb/db-config.php /var/www/wordpress/db-config.php
 ```